fostroll/mordl/doc/README_LEMMA.md

 `None`.

-**feats_clip_coef** (`int`): feature clipping coefficient which allows to eliminate all features that have lower frequency than `<most frequent feature frequency>` divided by `feats_clip_coef`.
+**feats_clip_coef** (`int`): feature clipping coefficient which allows to eliminate all features that have a lower frequency than `<most frequent feature frequency>` divided by `feats_clip_coef`.
 * `feats_clip_coef=0` means "do not use feats"
 * `feats_clip_coef=None` means "use all feats"